DaBluLite/Cyan/README.md

 </div>

 # Cyan

+**IMPORTANT: Please make sure to save your Cyan configuration (Either in a separate file or in CustomCSS), as Cyan will be soon bumping the version, meaning all configrurations made inside the theme will be reset!**

-Sleek and clean BetterDiscord theme, with custom background support
+A sleek and clean BetterDiscord theme, with custom background support

 [Get it on BetterDiscord](https://betterdiscord.app/theme/Cyan)